thecdrz/DeadLink/README.md

-# Dishorde-CDRZ - Enhanced 7 Days to Die Discord Integration
+# HordeComms - Advanced 7 Days to Die Discord Integration

-**Enhanced Fork by Sherlock** | [Original by LakeYS](https://github.com/LakeYS/Dishorde) | [Join the Discord](https://discord.gg/ZMpSE2a3rs)
+**Built on Dishorde by LakeYS, Enhanced by Sherlock** | [Original Dishorde](https://github.com/LakeYS/Dishorde) | [HordeComms Repository](https://github.com/thecdrz/HordeComms)
 ------------ | ------------- | -------------

-Dishorde-CDRZ is an enhanced fork of the popular Dishorde Discord bridge bot for 7 Days to Die.
-This version includes intelligent activity tracking and survival analysis features that provide clever insights about player behavior and game state.
+HordeComms is an advanced Discord bridge bot for 7 Days to Die, built on the solid foundation of LakeYS's Dishorde with comprehensive enhancements.
+This version features an interactive dashboard, player analytics, intelligent activity tracking, and enterprise-grade security.

-**NEW FEATURES in CDRZ Fork:**
+## 🚀 **NEW FEATURES in HordeComms:**
-- 🎯 **Activity Command**: Get intelligent reports about what players are doing in-game
-- 🧠 **Smart Analysis**: Biome detection, health assessment, and survival suggestions
+- � **Interactive Dashboard**: Modern GUI with clickable buttons for all functions
+- 📊 **Player Trends Analytics**: 24-hour tracking with visual charts and peak time analysis
+- 🎯 **Intelligent Activity Reports**: Smart analysis with biome detection and survival insights
+- 🔒 **Enterprise Security**: Environment variable support for credential protection
 - 🌙 **Blood Moon Integration**: Contextual warnings and preparation advice
-- 📱 **Enhanced Discord Formatting**: Beautiful, structured messages with emojis and sections
+- 📱 **Rich Discord Embeds**: Professional formatting with organized sections
-- 🏃 **Player Behavior Insights**: Clever observations about player activities and locations
+- 🧠 **Smart Narrative Generation**: Context-aware storytelling about player activities

-Dishorde runs as a completely separate application, so no mods are required to run it.
+HordeComms runs as a completely separate application, so no mods are required. **Dedicated servers on PC only.**

-**See below for download links instructions on how to install the bot.
-Dedicated servers on PC only.**
+## 🎮 Commands

+- `7d!dashboard` - Interactive GUI with clickable buttons ⭐ **NEW!**
+- `7d!activity` - Intelligent activity reports with survival insights
+- `7d!trends` - Player count analytics with visual charts ⭐ **NEW!**
+- `7d!players` - Current online players
+- `7d!time` - Current game time
+- `7d!info` - Bot information and help

+💡 **Pro Tip**: Use `7d!dashboard` for the best experience - click buttons instead of typing commands!

 # How it Works
-Dishorde works by connecting to your server's console and monitoring it for chat messages.
-Messages are relayed to and from the server using Discord, allowing for communication between in-game players and Discord users.
+HordeComms works by connecting to your server's telnet console and monitoring it for chat messages and player data.
+Messages are relayed to and from the server using Discord, allowing for seamless communication between in-game players and Discord users, plus comprehensive server analytics.

 # Enhanced Features
 This CDRZ fork adds intelligent analysis capabilities that monitor player activity and provide contextual insights: